Try this simple test at home to see how your stomach acid levels are:

 - Feeling really full after food

 - Skin problems

 *All of these symptoms of low stomach acid are the same as too much stomach acid.
 Rarely though people are actually high in stomach acid.

-Possible reasons for low stomach acid or enzymes: include stress, low nutrient levels such as zinc or vitamin B1 and B12, poor diet, overeating, H pylori bacterial infection or excessive alcohol consumption.
+Possible reasons for low stomach acid or enzymes: include stress, low nutrient levels such as zinc, sodium, potassium or vitamin B1 and B6, poor diet, overeating, H pylori bacterial infection or excessive alcohol consumption.
 Antacid medications create alkaline conditions and reduce stomach acid.
 For some people, antibiotics and other types of medicine may damage the stomach’s ability to produce enough Hydrochloric Acid (HCL).
-Although low stomach acid can occur at any age, as you age, stomach acid tends to reduce.
+Although low stomach acid can occur at any age.
+As you age, stomach acid tends to reduce.